 Skiathos Monastery of Evangelistria

 The Monastery of Panagia Evangelistria is about 5 km north of Skiathos Town.
-Reachable by car or on foot (1 hour) from the island’s capital, this historic monastery is built on the slopes of a mountainside and surrounded by lush greenery, mostly pine forests and fur trees.
-Lastly, you can visit its museum or enjoy the views of the islands and sea.
+It is reachable by car or on foot (1 hour) from the island’s capital.
+This historic monastery is built on the slopes of a mountainside and surrounded by lush greenery, mostly pine forests and fur trees.
+Lastly, you can visit its museum or enjoy views of the islands and sea.

 Monastery of Evangelistria ©Greeka.com